sarathreznov/FoodTruck_SI/readme.txt

 * Now we have to include a file which has our firebase database details.
 Since this file contains access keys, it should not be pushed to a public version control system, and so I have not committed that file to github.
 Make a new file called .env.development
 I will include the file in google drive as well.
 You can take it from there.
-When you donwload the file be sure to check the name is .env.development .There should be a " . " before env as well.
+When you download the file be sure to check the name is .env.development There should be a " . " before env as well.

 * Now run the server as follows.
   * npm start